 There are few exclusions that apply if the RPM amounts to 'serious anti-competitive conduct'.
 The Competition Commission has indicated it will take a hard-line and clearly states in the guidelines that RPM may amount to 'serious anti-competitive conduct'.

 RPM is not illegal where the supplier appoints a true distribution agent who is acting as the supplier and bears no or insignificant risk.
 Under these circumstances, the Competition Commission will consider that the supplier and distribution agent forms a single economic unit, and the FCR will therefore not apply.
-This however will require a very careful assessment as an agreement titled 'agency agreement' can in many cases still contravene the law.
+This however will require a very careful assessment as an RPM restriction in an agreement titled 'agency agreement' can, in many cases, still contravene the law.

 RPM will be excluded from the FCR if it enhances overall economic efficiency.
 However this operates as a defence and the onus rests on the supplier to demonstrate the required efficiencies.

 The exception for 'agreements of lesser significance' is likely to have limited application as it will not apply where the RPM is classified as serious anti-competitive conduct.